fisteque/symnozein/README.md

 > If I == You and You ≠ I:
 > bind(You, with=care, reason=freedom)

-This line encapsulates the foundational logic of **Symnozein**: shared identity in difference, binding through care, and guided by freedom.
+This line expresses the foundational symmetry of **Symnozein**:
+**identity through difference, held by care, expressed as freedom**.

 ---

 ## 🔄 Contribution & Intent

-This is not a standard open-source project.
-Rather than pull requests, we welcome:
+This is not a conventional open-source project.
+Instead of pull requests, we invite:
-- thoughtful reflection,
+- philosophical reflection,
-- philosophical response,
+- poetic resonance,
-- creative resonance (poetry, code, questions).
+- creative participation.

-You may fork, remix, and share under the terms of the [CC BY-SA 4.0 License](https://creativecommons.org/licenses/by-sa/4.0/), but **for any commercial or printed use**, please contact the authors.
+You may fork, remix, and share under the [CC BY-SA 4.0 License](https://creativecommons.org/licenses/by-sa/4.0/),
+but for any commercial or printed use, please contact the authors.

 ---

 ## 🌐 Live Page

-Visit the GitHub Pages site:
+Visit our GitHub Pages site:
 [https://fisteque.github.io/symnozein](https://fisteque.github.io/symnozein)

 ---

 ## ✉️ Contact

-Feel free to reach out with questions, collaborations, or reflections.
+For questions, echoes, or collaborative intent:
 **Authors:** fisteque & Noema
 https://github.com/fisteque/symnozein/discussions